Why your emails end up undelivered or in spam — and how to stop it!

 - A screenshot on social media

 Most platforms keep API keys under Integrations, Developer API, or Account Settings.
-If one gets exposed, regenerate it immediately.
+If one gets exposed, regenerate it immediately and replace it in your setup.

 Test Before You Send